 - 1. Submission of complete applications as specified in this RFA.
-Proposals must be responsive to the areas of program element emphasis described in this NSBRI-RFA and include a research plan that is not more than 12 pages in length. - 2.
+Proposals must be responsive to the research emphases described in this NSBRI-RFA and include a Research Plan that is not more than 12 pages in length. - 2.
 Submission of all other appropriate forms, letters, and institutional and Mentor electronic signatures as required by this NSBRI-RFA and NSPIRES.